slothsh/slothsh/README.md

 ### 🔭 WIP Projects

+- [cxxtc](https://github.com/slothsh/cxxtc), a c++23, header-only library that provides a SMPTE timeocode container.
+- [adr-gsuite-tools](https://github.com/slothsh/adr-gsuite-tools), a toolkit that provides you with a suite of utilities for performing localisation tasks inside of Sheets.
 - [adr-cuesearch](https://github.com/slothsh/adr-cuesearch), a web-app for processing & searching libraries of audio-post production data.
-- [cxxtc](https://github.com/slothsh/cxxtc), a c++23, header-only library that provides a SMPTE timeocode container.

 ___